 SI.
 Fixed Budget Flexible Budget No. 1.
 It does not change with actual volume of activity achieved.
-Thus it is known as rigid or inflexible budget It can be re-casted on the basis of activity level to be achieved.
-Thus it is not rigid.
-2. It operates on one level of activity and under one set of conditions.
+Thus it is known as rigid or inflexible budget 2.
+It operates on one level of activity and under one set of conditions.
 It assumes that there will be no change in the prevailing conditions, which is unrealistic.
-It consists of various budgets for different levels of activity 3.
-Here as all costs like - fixed, variable and semi-variable are related to only one level of activity so variance analysis does not give useful information.
-Here analysis of variance provides useful information as each cost is analysed according to its behaviour.
-4. If the budgeted and actual activity levels differ significantly, then the aspects like cost ascertainment and price fixation do not give a correct picture.
-Flexible budgeting at different levels of activity facilitates the ascertainment of cost, fixation of selling price and tendering of quotations.
-5. Comparison of actual performance with budgeted targets will be meaningless specially when there is a difference between the two activity levels.
-It provides a meaningful basis of comparison of the actual performance with the budgeted targets.
+0 3.
+Here as all costs like - fixed, variable and semi-variable are related to only one level of activity so variance analysis does not give useful information. useful information as each cost is 4.
+If the budgeted and actual activity levels differ significantly, then the aspects like cost ascertainment and price fixation do not give a correct picture. of activity facilitates the 5.
+Comparison of actual performance with budgeted targets will be meaningless specially when there is a difference between the two activity levels. comparison of the actual